Augstsprieguma tīkls: Operations

 AST operates Latvian power systems with voltages of 110 kV and above, which is leased from Latvenergo.
 Its overall strategic goal is to ensure the security of electricity supply of Latvia, to provide a continuous electricity transmission service.

-Latvia and the Baltic states have historically operated in synch with the electric power systems of Russia and Belarus BRELL (Belarus, Russia, Estonia, Latvia, Lithuania).
-The origins of the idea to synchronise with the European grid go back as far as 2007, when the prime ministers of the Baltic states proposed the idea of investigating this possibility.
-The synchronisation of the Baltics with the European electric power networks is planned for 2025.
+Latvia and the Baltic states have historically operated in the IPS/UPS grid, controlled by Russia.
+The origins of the idea to synchronize with the European grid go back as far as 2007, when the prime ministers of the Baltic states proposed the idea of investigating this possibility.
+The Baltic States have completed the synchronization with the Continental Europe Synchronous Area in February 2025.

 AST plans to invest €445 million in the Latvian power transmission system in 2018–2027.
 In 2018, it invests €89.05 million, of which €62.1 million will be spent on implementation of the third stage in construction of the Kurzeme Ring power transmission line and €4.25 million in construction of the third power interconnection between Estonia and Latvia.